Mature Adults and Periodontal Disease

 In the earlier stages of periodontal disease, most of the treatment involves scaling and root planing, which means removing plaque and calculus in the pockets around the tooth and smoothing the root surfaces.
 In most cases of early periodontal disease, scaling and root planing and proper daily home care are all that are required for a satisfactory result.
 More advanced cases may require surgical treatment.

 Once you’ve been treated for periodontal disease, periodontal maintenance procedures or supportive periodontal therapy enables you to gain control of the disease and increase your chances of keeping your natural teeth.
-In addition, Dr. Kheirkhahi-Love or Dr. Butler and her staff will review your at-home oral hygiene routine and may suggest modifications tailored for your condition.
+In addition, Dr. Kheirkhahi-Love her staff will review your at-home oral hygiene routine and may suggest modifications tailored for your condition.